openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 ## Operational Aspects of API Extensions

-The container scanner runs with its own cgroups and does not impact the scanned containers.
+The insights-operator-runtime runs with its own cgroups and does not impact the inspected containers.

-However, it will consume a certain amount of CPU and memory on each worker node while it is scanning.
+However, it will consume a certain amount of CPU and memory on each worker node while it is inspecting.
 These consumptions must be bounded to avoid disrupting the user workload.

-Scanning containers will also increase the time to collect insights by the operator.
-The workload gatherer is performed every 12 hours and its execution will depend on the number of containers that are scanned.
+Inspecting containers will also increase the time to collect insights by the operator.
+The workload gatherer is performed every 12 hours and its execution will depend on the number of containers that are inspected.

 ---
 **TBD** Provide measures of resource consumption (memory and CPU)